rui314/mold/README.md

    linker, the linker pulls out an object file from the archive _only when_ it is referenced by other object files.
-In other words, unlike object files directly given to a linker, object files wrapped in an archive are not linked to output by default.
+In other words, unlike object files directly given to a linker, object files wrapped in an archive are not linked to the output by default.
    An archive works as a supplement to complete your program.

    Even today, you can still find a libc archive file.
 Run `ar t